WHAT DOES THE INSURANCE INDUSTRY HAVE TO DO WITH CLIMATE CHANGE?

 Insurers are in the business of risk management.
 They are experts at modeling catastrophe risk, pricing risk, and designing preventive measures.
 In fact, leading insurance companies were among the first to publicly acknowledge climate change and to call for action in the 1970s.

 Several international insurers and reinsurers have moved forward - leaving U.S. insurers behind.
-Since 2015, 20 international insurers have divested from coal companies, and thirteen, including Allianz, Axa, Generali, QBE, Swiss Re, and Zurich, among others, have stopped or limited insurance for coal, and some have also excluded tar sands.
+Since 2015, over 20 international insurers have divested from coal companies, and fifteen, including Allianz, Axa, Generali, QBE, Swiss Re, and Zurich, among others, have stopped or limited insurance coverage for coal, and some have also excluded tar sands.
 Several of these insurers offer their products and services in the United States.

-Yet this knowledge doesn’t translate into action among the vast majority of US insurers.
-No major US insurance company has pledged to stop insuring or investing in risky, dirty fossil fuel projects.
+Yet this knowledge doesn’t translate into action among the vast majority of U.S. insurers.
+Only one major U.S. insurance company, Chubb, has pledged to stop insuring or investing in coal companies.

-A notable exception: the online insurance company Lemonade has not only pledged to never invest in fossil fuels, but has also called on the U.S. insurance industry to follow its lead.
+Notably, the online renters and homeowners insurance company Lemonade has not only pledged to never invest in fossil fuels, but has also called on the U.S. insurance industry to follow its lead.

-The world must completely phase out coal to stop runaway climate change, yet there are currently 1,380 new coal-fired power plants under construction or in the construction pipeline.
-Without insurance, most new coal projects could not be financed and built, and most existing coal facilities would have to close.
+The world must completely phase out coal to stop runaway climate change, yet there are currently over 800 new coal-fired power plants under construction or in the construction pipeline.
+Without insurance, most new coal projects cannot be financed and built, and most existing coal facilities would have to close.

-With European insurers exiting the coal sector, U.S. insurers have an outsized role in deciding whether new coal plants can be built or operated.
+With European insurers exiting the coal sector, U.S. insurers have an outsized role in deciding whether new coal plants around the world can be built or operated.
 This is especially true in Asia, where most new coal plants are proposed.

 If U.S. insurers don’t take action, they will offer a lifeline to the dirty energy projects that are polluting the air and water for local communities living near coal plants and tar sands mines, and they are helping to drive climate change, the very same risk they’re getting paid to protect against.